cgreysongaito/Git_Tutorial/README.md

 1. Open the R project that you want to publish

-2. Click on Tools -> Shell and type git tag -a <version number here> -m “any message here"
+2. Click on Tools -> Shell and type git tag -a &lt;version number here> -m “any message here"

 3. Push your repository to GitHub using RStudio